 1. Work On the ‘Seed’ Keywords

-In short, seed words are fundamental keywords upon which your content topics are built.
+In essence, seed keywords are the foundation upon which you build your content topics.

 For example, if you write fashion blogs these can be: